overture-stack/lectern/packages/data-generator/README.md

 Returns `true` or `false` at random.
 If the field is not `required` and the empty check fires (see `emptyRate`), returns `undefined` instead.
 If `field.isArray` is `true`, returns an array.
 Length is controlled by `options.arrayLength` (default 1–3).

-`required: true` combined with `empty: true` across the active restrictions is a conflict and produces a failure result, though a value is still generated.
+`required: true` combined with `empty: true` across the active restrictions is a conflict; the returned `conflicts` array will contain an entry for this pair, though a value is still generated.

 **Parameters**